RanMatalon/Prophet-FX-forecasting/README.md

 # Prophet-FX-forecasting

+**Disclaimer:**
+This model is intended **for educational and analytical purposes only**.
+Financial forecasts produced by Prophet do **not** constitute investment advice and should not be used for trading decisions.

 This repository contains a Jupyter Notebook demonstrating time series forecasting using **Meta Prophet**.
 The project focuses on financial time series FX data retrieved via **yfinance** (Yahoo finance) API library.